Cats in Australia: Historical context

-1860s: release into rural areas as pest control
+1860s

 With a growing agricultural industry, in the 1860s cats were deliberately introduced into agricultural areas outside of the main settlements.
 In 1864 a mass release of cats in the Lachlan River in New South Wales was aimed at controlling a rat plague.
 Similar introductions to control rodent plagues occurred in rural areas of Western Australia and Victoria in the 1860s, and the Warrego River in Queensland in 1874.
 Cats were seen as particularly effective at controlling occurrences of the bush rat or dusky field rat in farming land.

 By the mid-1860s, cats were themselves at times considered a pest.
 At Barwon Park, Victoria in 1868, one of the first recorded cullings occurred, with over 100 feral cats found to be nesting in rabbit burrows.

 Promoted under government policy as a rabbit control, cats were first released in the 1880s in Victoria's Wimmera, as well as in outback South Australia.
 While their ability to catch rabbits was often praised, rabbit trapping was considered a far more effective method and the releases simply aided the cat's spread across outback Australia.
 Observers in far outback Queensland and New South Wales noted that cat populations had begun to grow in number during the 1880s.
 The first recorded "plague" of wild cats occurred in Thargomindah in 1888 after which local farmers began to place a bounty on them.

 By 1890 cats had spread to their approximate current mainland distribution of over 90%.
 Feral populations were growing in remote Western Australia and Victoria in the late 1890s.
 Despite this, they continued to be released throughout remote areas of Australia in an effort to control rabbits.
 For many decades the problem of feral cats was often overlooked as for many it was sight unseen, with cats most actively hunting at night.